 Here you find information on (hopefully useful) free software programs I've contributed to, written by myself or wich I just find great.

-These are semi-abandoned, but are still worth a link, if I might say so myself:
+These are abandoned, but are still worth a link, if I might say so myself:

 - Dorodango, a package manager for R6RS Scheme